 - 1. Exact knowledge of the wanted program behavior - 2.
-Check at many places in the code if the program is still on track - Question the (seemingly) obvious, there could be a typo in the code halts the program if the boolean expression expr is false assert(expr)
+Check at many places in the code if the program is still on track - 3.
+Question the (seemingly) obvious, there could be a typo in the code

 Against Runtime Errors: Assertions